WICG/webpackage/README.md

 ```

 The **part-hash** is used in signing (see below) and can be optional (filled with 0x0 value) if signing is not used.

+The **part-size** is the size of the content excluding any chunked encoding chunk lengths.
+This does mean that even with a well known size, it may be necessary to read from disk multiple times in order to find multiple chunks that create the full size of the content.

 ### Use Case: Signed package, one origin.
 The example contains an HTML page and an image.
 The package is signed by the example.com publisher, using the same private key that example.com uses for HTTPS.
 The signed package ensures the verification of the origin even if the package is stored in a local file or obtained via other insecure ways like HTTP, or hosted on another origin's server.